 All applicants who are not former Dumbarton Oaks Fellows should submit a letter of reference from a recognized authority in the relevant field at the time of application.

 All readers are issued an electronic badge that serves as photo identification and must be worn when on Dumbarton Oaks property.
 A government-issued, photo ID with date of birth must be presented at the time a reader's badge is made.
 A valid Dumbarton Oaks badge is required to enter the Library.

-A limited number of reserve shelves are available for Readers and Weekday Readers.
+A limited number of reserve shelves are available for Readers.
 Please request an assigned shelf when applying for access.

 To qualify, Reader applicants must be one of the following

 - Scholar holding a doctorate in those subjects collected at Dumbarton Oaks (or an MLA in Landscape Architecture)

 - Currently enrolled doctoral student who has satisfied all course requirements and is working on his or her dissertation

 - Spouse or partner of a current Fellow who possesses appropriate academic qualifications in his or her own right

 If an applicant does not meet the normal qualifications for Reader status, access for a shorter period may be granted at the librarians’ discretion.
 Applicants asking for special consideration must supply a letter of reference and demonstrate a strong need for access by providing titles and call numbers of those books at Dumbarton Oaks that cannot be found in other Washington DC libraries, such as the Library of Congress.